agentsmith222/Spacy/README.md

 ### Dislike

-### "Like you're someone trying to get free labor"
+### "you are someone trying to get free labor"

-Like ADP intj

 you PRON nsubj

-'re VERB ROOT
+are VERB ROOT

 someone NOUN attr